List of Subjects

 At Intermediate Level, students study physical and human geography processes, such as Earth’s structure, atmospheric behaviour, and the dynamics of human populations.
 They develop key skills in data collection and interpretation, laying a foundation for future studies in Geography.

-History studies change, thereby letting students analyse events shaping societies, cultures, and civilisations.
-By examining evidence from documents and records, they learn to deconstruct narratives and understand historical phenomena.
-It also helps evaluate landmark events, spot patterns in contemporary contexts, and consider different perspectives to address current and future issues.
-Careers include teaching, research, diplomacy, the public service, and EU policy.
+History studies change, enabling students to analyse events that shape societies, cultures, and civilisations.
+By examining evidence from documents and records, students learn to deconstruct narratives and better interpret historical situations.
+It also helps students evaluate landmark events, identify patterns in contemporary contexts, and consider different perspectives to address current and future issues.
+Careers include teaching, research, diplomacy, public service, and EU policy.

 Advanced Level